aptech/docs/docs/CR-olsmt.rst

     // control structure and store the results in 'ols_out' ols_out = olsmt(data, depvar, indvars, ols_ctl);

-In this example, the data set "credit.dat" is used to compute a regression.
+In this example, the dataset "credit.dat" is used to compute a regression.
 The dependent variable is *Limit*.
 The independent variables are: *Balance*, *Income*, and *Age*.
 The residuals and Durbin-Watson statistic will be computed.

-Use a data set and variable indices
+Use a dataset and variable indices
 +++++++++++++++++++++++++++++++++++

 ::